Crypto 101

 | pk910 PoW Faucet | No account — runs in browser, slower but higher max daily volume |

-Paste your wallet address (starts with 0x, shown at the top of MetaMask) into the faucet and wait about 30 seconds for it to arrive.
+For the account-based faucets, paste your wallet address (starts with 0x, shown at the top of MetaMask) and wait about 30 seconds.
 If one is rate-limiting you, try another.
+The site's own faucet instead runs a proof-of-work in your browser and drips to the wallet you connect — no account, no third-party site.

 4. Connect and play

-Lottery docs · Quintile Lottery demo · Simulator · Going further — Crypto 102 →
+Lab · Lottery · Raffle · Mint · Going further — Crypto 102 →